-My current favorite is a bratwurst – The Sophie – a Sheyboygan Brat with diced jalapenos, mustard, sauerkraut, swiss cheese, fresh chopped parsley on a toasted, crusty french style roll.
+My current favorite is a bratwurst – The Sophie – a Sheyboygan Brat with diced jalapeno, mustard, sauerkraut, swiss cheese, fresh chopped parsley on a toasted, crusty french style roll.
 Yum.

 The Fresh Cut fries – are perfect.

-The dine in area accomodates about 10 people, most people do carry out.
+The dine in area accommodates about 16 people, most people do carry out.
 On a Friday or Saturday night expect long lines of college students outside O’Betty’s waiting for their chance to get the perfect hangover food.
 My favorite memory is, (at about 2 AM) getting the third to last dog and the last order of fries after seeing the Dirtbombs in 2005.

 Another bonus of O’Betty’s – the mini in-house Hot Dog History Museum / Weiner Hall of Fame.